Rolling Student Loans Into Your Mortgage: Can And Should You Do It?

 One of the biggest challenges that comes with student loan debt is that it limits a borrower’s options.
-Studies have shown that many borrowers delay major milestones, including buying a first home, because they are trying to pay off student loan debt.
+Studies have shown that many borrowers delay major milestones – such as buying a home with student loan debt – because they’re trying to pay off what they owe on those loans first.

 Fortunately, student loan borrowers have options, and there are ways to reduce monthly payments and continue living your life.
 And if you’re a current homeowner, one option you may not have considered is consolidating student loans into your mortgage.